ISI-FLYOVER/nematus/README_arch.md

 dim = 1024
 ```

-Below, simple vectors are shown with dimensions (N, ), because these
-are numpy shapes, which are python tuples.
-A tuple with one element
-is written with an empty second element.
+One way to add paragraph vectors is by extending the h vectors.
+There's one h vector for each source word.
+Each h vector is the
+concatenation of the forward and backward encoder hidden states at
+each timestep.
+Each GRU has 1024 units, so each has dimension 2048.
+Extending by paragraph vectors of length 500 means h' would have
+dimension 2548.

+In the decoder, each c vector is a linear combination of the h
+vectors, so c must also now have dimension 2548.
+Any weight matrices
+in the decoder that directly multiple h or c must therefore be
+extended as well.
+Below, the proposed new dimensions are shown
+following 'pv -->'.
+It looks like 4 weight matrices must be updated.

 ```
 embedding
   Wemb                       (90000, 500)           source word embeddings
   Wemb_dec                   (90000.
 500)           target word embeddings (in decoder)
 ```

 ```